 Using a Jira Time Tracking Report for Billing & Invoicing

 The flexibility of Clockwork’s time tracking reports means you can configure reports to address specific use cases.
-This example uses worklog attributes and locked billing periods to create a report which can be used to easily create invoices for your clients:
+This example uses worklog attributes, cost and rate tracking and locked billing periods to create a report which can be used to easily create invoices for your clients:

 Assuming that your team always enters real time data (easy to do if you’re using Clockwork timers or automatic time tracking), then you can simply use the above attributes in your the filters and breakdowns to create a Jira time tracking report that provides all of the data you need for billing.